fluencelabs/aqua-ipfs/README.md

 # Contribution
 Contributions are welcome!

-`ipfs-adapter` integrates with IPFS by using `ipfs` CLI, so it's possible to expose virtually any IPFS API to Aqua.
+`aqua-ipfs` integrates with IPFS by using `ipfs` CLI, so it's possible to expose virtually any IPFS API to Aqua.
 Feel free to open an issue or contribute APIs and patterns you find useful.